Anbe Sivam: Plot

 After a traumatic night, and no hope for a flight, the two men take a bus to board the Coromandel Express train.
-Aras's bag gets stolen on the way leaving him with only his credit card, which no one accepts.
-Using his presence of mind, Nalla repeatedly bails Aras out of trouble while Aras tries escaping from him at every juncture, only to end up with him again.
-While waiting for the train at the Ichchapuram railway station, Nalla begins to tell Aras his story.
+Aras's bag gets stolen on the way, leaving him with only his credit card, which no one accepts.
+Using his presence of mind, Sivam repeatedly bails Aras out of trouble while Aras tries to escape from him at every juncture, only to end up with him again.
+While waiting for the train at the Ichchapuram railway station (in Andhra Pradesh), Sivam begins to tell Aras his story.

-A few years earlier, a healthy Nalla took part in various street theatre performances protesting against multinational corporation-driven industrialisation, which resulted in the marginalisation of the labour force.
+A few years earlier, a healthy Nallasivam, going by Nalla, took part in various street theatre performances protesting against multinational corporation-driven industrialisation, which resulted in the marginalisation of the labour force.
 He was at odds with Kandasamy Padayatchi, a manipulative factory owner who refused to give his workers a raise.
 Nalla satirically imitated Padayatchi in many of his shows.
 In an unexpected turn of events, Nalla and Balasaraswathi (Bala), Padayatchi's daughter, fell in love with each other.
 To avoid a potential conflict with Padayatchi, the two decided to elope to Kerala.

 Nalla boarded a bus bound for Kerala, and on his way to meet Bala, the bus met with an accident on a hillside, leaving him scarred, disfigured, and partially paralysed for life.
-After recovering from his wounds, he visited Bala only to be informed by Padayatchi that his daughter was already married and has settled abroad.
+After recovering from his wounds, he visited Bala, only to be informed by Padayatchi that his daughter was already married and pregnant with her first child, and had settled abroad.
 Padayatchi had earlier lied to Bala that Nalla died in the accident.
-It was also at this time that Nalla became a firm believer in kindness and love.
+It was also at this time that Nalla became a firm believer in kindness and love after experiencing patience and compassion from the nurses at the hospital.
 Despite suffering from an inferiority complex due to his scarred and deformed body, Nalla performs community service and social work with renewed fervour while continuing to fight for union causes.

-Upon their arrival in Chennai, Aras delivers Nalla's cheque to the union workers.
-He invites Nalla to his wedding, where, to his utter astonishment, Nalla sees that Aras's bride is Bala.
-Padayatchi spots Nalla and asks him why he is at the wedding.
+Upon their arrival in Chennai, Aras delivers Sivam's cheque to the union workers.
+He invites Sivam to his wedding, letting him know how much he means to him, to utter astonishment, Sivam sees that Aras's bride is Bala.
+Padayatchi spots Sivam and asks him why he is at the wedding.
 He tells Padayatchi that he was invited by Aras, and later persuades him to sign the papers which will help Padayatchi's workers get a raise.
-To prevent the disruption of Bala's wedding and avoid damaging his own reputation, Padayatchi yields to Nalla's demands.
-After signing the papers, Padayatchi instructs his assistant to eliminate Nalla.
-However, his assistant has a change of heart as he is about to kill him.
-Padayatchi's assistant believes that the misdeeds he committed for Padayatchi resulted in the death of the assistant's daughter.
-Padayatchi's assistant requests Nalla to stay as far away from his boss as possible.
-Nalla assents and walks away.
+To prevent the disruption of Bala's wedding and avoid damaging his own reputation, Padayatchi yields to Sivam's demands.
+After signing the papers, Padayatchi instructs his assistant to eliminate Sivam.
+However, his assistant has a change of heart as he is about to kill him, letting Sivam know that he believed that the misdeeds he committed for Padayatchi resulted in the death of his own daughter.
+Padayatchi's assistant requests Sivam to stay as far away from his boss as possible.
+Sivam assents and walks away.